wavemaker/docs/learn/using-javascript-external-url/index.md

 Showcases

-- external JS libraries for example a custom Demo Spinner
+- loading external JS libraries for example a custom Demo Spinner

     /\* perform any action on widgets/variables within this block \*/